 If a bicycle is involved in an accident, the results can be catastrophic.
 A bicycle can’t do much damage to a car, and people behind the wheel often overlook someone on a bike when they’re driving.
 Cyclists have to obey the rules of the road, but that doesn’t mean they’re liable if they’ve been hit by a car.
-Hinkle Law Offices can help you get the compensation you deserve if you’ve been in an accident while cycling.
+Hinkle Law Offices, LLC. can help you get the compensation you deserve if you’ve been in an accident while cycling.

 Why Aren’t Cyclists Liable?